-The original 2007 production was performed by a cast of eight actor-musicians (including two onstage musicians and a musical director) but the show was extensively rewritten in 2009 for the Lyric Theatre Belfast and is now performed by a cast of five versatile musical theatre performers.
+The original 2007 production was performed by a cast of eight actor-musicians (including two onstage musicians and a musical director) but the show was extensively rewritten in 2009 for the Lyric Theatre Belfast to be performed by a cast of five versatile musical theatre performers.

-The Tale of the Beauty and The Tail of the Beast contains what many have referred to as Paul Boyd's funniest lines, cleverest lyrics and most captivating score.
+The Tale of the Beauty and The Tail of the Beast contains what many have called Paul Boyd's funniest lines, cleverest lyrics and most captivating score.
 Musical highlights include the hilarious "The Husbands' Song", the haunting "Don't Know You At All", the beautiful "Maybe I'm A Fool", and the infectiously catchy "Now That My Ship Has Come In".

 "Writer Paul Boyd's stock in trade is setting

 fairytales to music, but this is no sugary